Skip To Main Content Skip To Primary Navigation

 Montessori Method

+The Montessori method is a similarly democratic way of teaching children.
+However, it’s a bit more prescribed than in a Reggio Emilia classroom.
 The Montessori method uses materials designed by Maria Montessori, the woman who founded the ideology.
-These materials are used in a preassigned order, and so they bear more similarities to traditional education.
+These materials are used in a preassigned order, and so they bear more similarities to the formulaic approach of traditional education. however, the significant benefit of the Montessori method is the focus on one-on-one teaching and time to learn.

 Waldorf Schools

-Waldorf schools also focus less on “academic knowledge” than do traditional schools.
+Waldorf schools focus less on “academic knowledge” than do traditional schools.
 However, unlike the Reggio Emilia approach, they’re attached to old materials, and often don’t allow new technologies into the classes.
+While it’s great to have a firm pedagogy and distance from screens, it’s important to understand new technologies and its value in day-to-day life.
+You don’t want your children to be among those who think the next world-changing innovation is just a “dumb fad”.

-For more information, apply with us today.
+For more information, connect with us today.